Master Trooper Adam Gaubert to be Honored at Weekend Funeral Mass - NewsBreak

 Master Trooper Adam Gaubert to be Honored at Weekend Funeral Mass

-Master Trooper Adam Gaubert to be Honored at Weekend Funeral Mass.
-From Louisiana State Police Headquarters, Baton Rouge, LA – The life and service of Master Trooper Adam Gaubert will be honored and celebrated at a Funeral Mass for family, friends, and public safety colleagues on Saturday, October 16, 2021, at St. George Catholic Church in Baton Rouge.
-The ceremony will take place at 11:00 am with visitation hours at the church from 9:00 am – 11:00 am.
+The life and service of Master Trooper Adam Gaubert will be honored and celebrated at a Funeral Mass for family, friends, and public safety colleagues on Saturday, October 16, 2021 at St. George Catholic Church in Baton Rouge.
+The ceremony will take place at 11:00am with visitation hours at the church from 9:00am – 11:00am.
 The interment will follow the services at the Mausoleum behind the church.
-An additional visitation will be made available on Friday evening, October 15, 2021, from 5:00 pm – 8:00 pm at Resthaven Funeral Home.
-The use of facemasks and social distancing will be required by all attendees.calcasieu.info
+An additional visitation will be made available on Friday evening, October 15, 2021 from 5:00pm – 8:00pm at Resthaven Funeral Home.
+The use of facemasks and social distancing will be required by all attendees.bossierpress.com

 Comments / 0